 - Society Representatives: Society Reps are committee members of relevant NUSU academic societies who act as a liaison between the SSC and their society

-Each Academic Unit is required to have a minimum of one Student-Staff Committee (SSC), although it may be more suitable to have more to cover different levels of study, programmes and stages.
-SSCs are required to report to and consider information received from Board of Studies or School Postgraduate Research Committees.
+Each Academic Unit is required to have a minimum of one Student-Staff Committee (SSC), although it may be more suitable to have more to cover different levels of study, programs, and stages.
+SSCs are required to report to and consider information received from the Board of Studies or School Postgraduate Research Committees.
 For more information see the Constitution and Terms of Reference for SSCs.
 A schedule of business and model agenda are also available to assist SSCs in fulfilling their terms of reference.

 Supporting Academic Student Representation

 As staff there are a number of ways in which you can support and utilise Academic Student Representation: